 - Hubs and CACs are health board operated and their staffing is made up of clinicians from primary and secondary care.

 NHS111 and CCAS direct booking into practices

-From 30 March 2020 until 30 September 2020 all practices in England must make one appointment per 500 registered patients per day available for direct booking by NHS 111.
+All practices in England must make a maximum of one appointment per 500 registered patients per day available for direct booking by NHS 111.
 However, the actual number will depend on demand, which should be reviewed regularly.
 This supersedes the previous requirement of one appointment per 3,000 registered patients and is not in addition.